waynegraham/registry.clir.org/_projects/2017-art-sato-in-your-ear-preservation-project.md

 ---
 layout: project
-title: "Art Sato “In Your Ear” Preservation Project"
+title: Art Sato “In Your Ear” Preservation Project
 ---